 The role of media is not always helping as the video of accidents go viral, showing how unreliable can be the new technology.

 In order to help, more transparency and familiarity with highly automated car technologies can help customers to change their mental models and build trust.
-Early adopters would have this as an opportunity to show off responsibility and commitment to reduce total number of road accidents.
+Early adopters would have this as an opportunity to show off responsibility and commitment to reduce total number of road accidents you find out if visit Heninger Garrison Davis for more information.
 You can test your mental model in the MIT Moral Machine website.

 Start with driving assistants